olleicua/hcl/README.md

 providing tools to make common functional idioms more natural while maintaining all of the good parts of JavaScript.

+This implementation runs using [Node.js](http://nodejs.org/) as a convenient command line interface for JavaScript.
+It is often convenient to also use Node.js to run code compiled from Hot Cocoa Lisp.
+Many of the examples below assume basic familiarity with the Node.js CLI.

 Basic Syntax
 ----

 The syntax of Hot Cocoa Lisp is a combination of that of JavaScript and that of Lisp.
-Functions calls take the form of Lisp style S-expressions and, like Lisp, every sytax in the language can take the form of function call.
+Functions calls take the form of Lisp style S-expressions and, like Lisp, every syntax in the language takes the form of function call.
 Additionally, the dotted object access syntax from JavaScript (e.g. `foo.bar`) is allowed.
 So for example: